Swim School General Questions

 What is USA Swimming registration for?

 Each member of the Waterloo Swimming competitive swim team must be registered with USA Swimming.
 Membership includes the mandatory insurance coverage for practices and meets.
-Each swimmer will receive a membership card from USA Swimming with a membership number.
+Each swimmer will receive a membership number via the Deck Pass App.
 This number is a combination of the swimmers’ birthdate and name.
-Swimmers may bring this card to each meet in case there is ever a question regarding membership.
-Swimmers may also find their membership information on USA Swimming “Deck Pass” on usaswimming.org.
+Swimmers may bring this number to each meet in case there is ever a question regarding membership.
+Swimmers can also find their membership information on their USA Swimming “Deck Pass” Account on USASwimming.org.

 How does my swimmer move up in groups?